paypal/paypal-ios/docs/PayPal/integration.md

 pod 'PayPal'
 ```

-In your app's source code files, use the following import syntax to include PayPal's libraries:
+In your app's source files, use the following import syntax to include PayPal's libraries:

 ```swift
 import PayPal